ShatrovOA/dtFFT/README.md

 ### Plan creation
 #### Fortran
 3 Derived types are available in fortran interface: `dtfft_plan_c2c_t`, `dtfft_plan_r2c_t` and `dtfft_plan_r2r_t`.
 To create plan one have to call `create` method.
-User is able to provide two kinds of communicators.
+Users can provide two kinds of communicators.
 Without grid topology, e.g. `MPI_COMM_WORLD` and with created cartesian topology. dtFFT will handle both of such cases and create needed internal communicators.

 Plan creation subroutines have two common arguments:
 - effort_flag - Three options are possible:
   - `DTFFT_ESTIMATE` - Will create plan as fast as possible.
   - `DTFFT_MEASURE` - Only make sense in 3D plan and MPI Communicator without attached cartesian topology.
 In such cases dtFFT will allocate temporal memory and run transpose routines to find the best grid decomposition.
   - `DTFFT_PATIENT` - most time consuming flag.
 It does same job as `DTFFT_MEASURE` plus will test different MPI Datatypes.
 In case of 3d plan, plan creation will take 8 times longer then passing `DTFFT_MEASURE` flag.
-- executor_type - this argument specifies which external library should be used to create and execute 1d FFT plans.
+- executor_type - this argument specifies which external library should be used to create and execute 1D FFT plans.
 Default value is `DTFFT_EXECUTOR_NONE` which means that FFTs will not be executed.

 ### Execution
 When executing plan via `dtfft_execute` method user must provide `execute_type` argument.
 Two options are available: `DTFFT_TRANSPOSE_OUT` and `DTFFT_TRANSPOSE_IN`.
 First one assumes that incoming data is aligned in X direction (fastest) and return data aligned in Z direction.